-4. Depending on the vehicle, Instant ID may occur.
-See Instant ID on page 29 for additional information.

-- 5. If Instant ID is not supported, after selecting vehicle make (and year if needed), choose Automatic ID or Manual ID and enter the vehicle information at the screen prompts to continue.
+- Depending on the vehicle, Instant ID may occur.
+See Instant ID on page 30 for additional information. - 5.
+If Instant ID is not supported, after selecting vehicle make (and year if needed), choose Automatic ID or Manual ID and enter the vehicle information at the screen prompts to continue.
 See Vehicle Identification on page 28.
-If Automatic ID is selected, the identification process automatically completes (if supported by the vehicle). - 6.
+If Automatic ID is selected, the identification process automatically completes - if Automatic ID is selected, the identification process automatically completes (if supported by the vehicle). - 6.
 Select a Vehicle System (e.g. Engine, Transmission). - 7.
 Select a Vehicle System Test/Function (e.g. Codes Menu) to perform.
 See System Main Menu Options on page 31.